A very warm welcome to Year 4.

 We encourage a love for reading and aim for our children to be lifelong readers.
 The children are encouraged to read and enjoy the books in our book area within the school day.
 Children are welcome to bring their own reading book from home as long as it is of an appropriate level for them to read and enjoy independently.
 Children will be able to change their reading books to take home each morning during our Early Bird sessions.
 Please encourage your child to do this independently.

-Please hand in homework logs on a Monday where they will be marked, discussed with the child and given back home the following Monday.
+Home learning is set on Class Dojo each half term.
 At the beginning of each topic, you will be given a knowledge organiser which will have key facts and vocabulary to help with the any home learning activities and learning within school.
 You will also be given a home learning menu of activities to complete at home.
 These are created by the Year 3 and 4 team to cover different areas of the curriculum in a fun and engaging way.
+If you require a paper copy, please let us know.

-We have a daily Maths Meeting which is a fifteen minute meeting which focuses on consolidating key learning.
+We have Maths Meetings 4 times a week which is a fifteen minute meeting which focuses on consolidating key learning.

 TTRockstars is a fun away for children consolidate their times tables.
 Please encourage your child to log in as a little and often will help children become fluent, children will also be given time in class weekly.
 At the end of Year 4, all children are expected to know and recall all their times tables facts up to 12 x 12.
 They will complete the national multiplication tables check in the Summer Term.